helion3/lodash-addons/README.md

 #### Arrays

 - *changed* - Returns indexes for elements which do not match between two arrays.
+- *exceptKeys* - Iterate elements in an array skipping any at given keys.
 - *indexesOf* - Returns an array of indexes where elements pass the validator.

 #### Colors